Georgia Commercial Financing: Logistics, Film, and Fortune 500s

 What incentives are available for Georgia commercial borrowers?

-Georgia offers a competitive slate of economic development incentives.
-The Job Tax Credit provides up to $4,000 per job per year for qualifying businesses.
-The Investment Tax Credit offers benefits for manufacturers investing $50,000+ in new equipment.
-The Georgia Ports Authority offers fee reductions and incentives for companies that route cargo through the Port of Savannah.
-Local Development Authorities can issue tax-exempt industrial development revenue bonds.
-Opportunity Zone designations are available in parts of Atlanta, Savannah, Augusta, and other cities, providing capital gains tax benefits for qualifying investments.
-The state's film tax credit (up to 30% on qualifying production expenditures) has been the primary driver of the entertainment industry's growth.
-CapitalAx helps borrowers identify and layer these programs with conventional financing.
+Georgia offers several programs.
+The Job Tax Credit provides up to $4,000 per job per year.
+The Investment Tax Credit benefits manufacturers investing $50,000+ in equipment.
+The Georgia Ports Authority offers incentives for companies using the Port of Savannah.
+Local Development Authorities can issue tax-exempt bonds.
+Opportunity Zones in Atlanta, Savannah, and Augusta offer capital gains benefits.
+The film tax credit covers up to 30% of production spending.
+We help borrowers layer these programs with conventional financing.

 Does CapitalAx finance industrial properties near the Port of Savannah?

 Yes.
-Industrial and logistics properties in the Savannah port corridor are among the most actively financed commercial asset classes in Georgia.
-The Port of Savannah's expansion has created a distribution center development corridor that stretches from the port area through Effingham County and along I-16 toward Macon and I-95 toward Jacksonville.
-We work with lenders who understand port-adjacent industrial properties, including the underwriting considerations around tenant credit, lease structure (single-tenant vs. multi-tenant), building specifications (clear height, dock doors, trailer parking), and the supply chain economics that drive property value and investor returns in this submarket.
+Port-area industrial is one of the most active asset classes in Georgia.
+The distribution corridor runs from the port through Effingham County, along I-16 toward Macon, and along I-95 toward Jacksonville.
+We work with lenders who understand tenant credit, single-tenant vs. multi-tenant structures, building specs like clear height and dock doors, and the supply chain economics that drive values in this submarket.

 What size deals does CapitalAx handle in Georgia?